 Democrats Could Gain At Least 2 House Seats Under New N.C.
 Redistricting Plan

-Democrats would be well-positioned to pick up two U.S. House seats currently held by Republicans under a redistricting plan expected to be approved by North Carolina lawmakers on Friday.
+Democrats would be well-positioned to pick up two U.S. House seats currently held by Republicans under a redistricting plan approved by North Carolina lawmakers on Friday.

 The plan follows a ruling by a state court last month that said North Carolina Republicans, who control the legislature, had violated the state constitution by unfairly disadvantaging Democrats.
 Republicans hold 10 of the state's 13 U.S. House districts under the existing congressional maps even though the state is closely politically divided.